0-jam/regen_sentence_bm/README.md

 ### Evaluation

-- How many epochs did the system learned?
 - How many times per epoch?
 - What loss function's value?
     - The smaller loss function's value, the more _readable_ sentence can be generated ...probably

-### Records

-- Records of benchmarking is [here](https://gist.github.com/0-jam/f21f44375cb70b987e99cda485d6940d)

 [mmt]: https://github.com/0-jam/regen_my_sentences